 01 _Ogion Estate

-Wild asparagus is hidden in the vegetation, but figs, apples, and pears are within your hand’s reach.
+The end of spring is the perfect time for your nose to pick the smells of wild thyme and oregano.
+And later on, the bounty of St. John’s wort –the herbal remedy– will catch your eye.
+Wild asparagus hides in the vegetation, but figs, apples, and pears are within your hand’s reach.
 The wild pear, also known as almond-leaf pear, and the quince have a distinct taste and aroma.
 They find the ground of our estate ideal for their growth as wild olive trees do.

-Sustaining biodiversity while producing olive oil is a hard work, but it seems we’ve managed to strike a balance.
+Sustaining biodiversity while producing olive oil is hard work, but it seems we’ve managed to strike a balance.